bigmat18/Mindflayer/100. Notes/Update-based Mechanism.md

 The copy is caused by the execution of **STORE S by P**.
 Furthermore, for memory ordering reasons this instruction must be **synchronous** (or we need a **fence** before the notification).
 Memory ordering gurantees that **STORE S by P -> LOAD S by Q** and cache coherence guarantees that the data eventually is PE_Q's cache is updated.

+In summary it propagates updates to alla cache copies when a processor modifies a cached data, it is best for read-intensive workloads and require more bandwidth but may reduce cache-misses
 # References